Handloom sari

 Handloom saris are a traditional textile art of Bangladesh and India.
-The production of handloom saris are important for economic development in rural India.

-Completion of a single sari takes two to three days of work.
-Several regions have their own traditions of handloom saris.
-The most traditional are made in West Bengal.
+The production of handloom saris is important for economic development in rural India.Completion of a single sari takes two to three days of work.
+Several regions have their own traditional styles of weaving handloom saris.

 The weaving process

 A handloom sari is often woven on a shuttle-pit loom made from ropes, wooden beams and poles.
 The shuttle is thrown from side-to-side by the weaver.
 Other weavers use a fly-shuttle loom which can produce different types of patterns.
 The saris can vary in size and quality.

-Handloom sari weaving is generally a family enterprise and one of India's cottage industries.
+Handloom sari weaving is generally a family business and is one of India's cottage industries.
 The handloom saris are made from silk or cotton threads.
 The handloom weaving process requires several stages in order to produce the final product.
 Traditionally the processes of dyeing (during the yarn, fabric, or garment stage), warping, sizing, attaching the warp, weft winding and weaving were done by weavers and local specialists around weaving villages.
 However, currently most of the activities are outsourced.

 Major regional weaving traditions

 Weaving takes place in many regions of India.
-Each region has tradition designs for the motifs, design and colours.
-Handloom weaving takes place in villages supporting lakhs of families for their livelihood.
+Each region follows traditions for the motifs, designs and colours.
+Handloom weaving takes place in villages supporting lakhs (hundred thousands) of families for their livelihoods.